 - Indulge in fine food, scenic hikes, and abundant wildlife at the renowned Camp Denali in Denali NP

-- Visit Camp Denali, timed to spend time with guest speaker David Sibley!
+- Visit Camp Denali, spend time with expert naturalists as you search for iconic wildlife

 - Relax on a stunningly scenic train ride from Denali to Anchorage

-- Take advantage of once-in-a-lifetime opportunities to photograph Alaska’s wildlife and scenery
+- Take advantage of once-in-a-lifetime opportunities to photograph Alaska’s birds, mammals, wildflowers, and scenery

-Today is arrival day in Nome where you are met by your guide, Peg Abbott, at the Nome Airport.
-The plan is to rest and relax after your travels.
-If you arrive in time, feel free to explore the town or bird the tundra habitats near our hotel; our accommodations are ideally situated on the shore of Norton, which could sport a partial cover of ice and snow.
-Plan to explore at your own pace since flights arrive throughout the day and into the evening.
+Today is arrival day in Nome where you are met by your guides at the Nome Airport.
+We start right in with birding, often seeing exciting species on the short drive from town to our accommodations which are ideally situated on the shore of Norton Sound.
+Flights arrive throughout the day and into the evening.
 Those arriving in time can join our guide for an informal dinner at a local restaurant.

 Accommodations at the Aurora Inn, Nome (D)